 About Error Rate?

-What is error rate used for?
+What is the error rate used for?
 An error rate, in this case, is a measure of the rate of errors of a student while learning.
 This rate is used to assess the learning or educational level of a student when conducting a running record.

 What is a running record?
 A running record is a reading assessment tool used by teachers to analyze how students or readers are performing at reading.
 This is a type of fluency assessment since the reader must be reading aloud.